 As these bacteria can live harmlessly in the gut for long periods it is difficult to know when they are no longer present.

 At GOSH, we declare a child free from MDROs if they meet the following criteria:

 They have not received antibiotics in the previous six months.

 They have three negative stool specimens taken one week apart.
 The last sample must be in or after the fifth month of the period where no antibiotics were given.
 If the MDRO was isolated from another area or sample, such as urine or sputum, then three specimens of urine or sputum would need to be negative, as well as three stool samples.

 They are not immuno-suppressed.

 If we declare your child free from MDRO, the alert from your child’s computer record will be removed.

 What is GOSH doing to prevent the spread of MDROs?

 GOSH has been working hard for a number of years to reduce the spread of MDROs.
 We screen every child that is admitted for MDROs so that we can put in place our control plans.
 We have low numbers of children with MDRO and when each case is checked, in most cases, the children have developed MDRO before they come to GOSH.
 We strongly encourage hand washing before and after patient contact, by providing alcohol hand rub (an alternative to soap and water) at the entrances to each ward.
-We encourage you to ask any member of staff who visits your child whether they have washed their hands.
+We encourage parents to ask any member of staff who visits the child whether they have washed their hands.